woutervmertens/process-watcher/DEVELOPER_NOTES.md

 Advantage to inotify is **process-watcher** won't miss a process that spawns and ends in between checks.

 Leaning toward inotify, but need to research file-system watching more.

+# Checking if process is running

+On unix systems, os.kill(pid, 0) can be used to check if a PID is still running.
+However, it's only slightly faster than os.path.exists('/proc/PID') and suffers from PermissionError when the process is under a different PID.
+Code could be written to swap between implementations, but this is overoptimizing.